- Purchase the complete Expat Arrivals Russia Guide (PDF)

 Russian is the official language, but English is often spoken by younger business people in the main city centres.
 The option of hiring a translator is always available.

 Business attire is formal and conservative, dark suits for men and suits or skirts and blouses for women.
-Dress is taken as a sign of prestige in Russia, and Russians often spend more than they can afford on business clothing.
+How business people dress is taken as a sign of prestige in Russia, and Russians often spend more than they can afford on business clothing.

 Russians enjoy giving and receiving gifts, but this is not a mandatory or an expected act.
 Appropriate gifts if invited to a Russian's house include sweets, wine or liquor.